Introduction

 Benchmarks

 Benchmarks allow CMS to evaluate and score quality measures on a national level.
 The national benchmarks for each quality measure differ based on collection type and previously collected “historical data” from PQRS and CAHPS surveys.
-These benchmarks determine how many points—on a scale of three to ten—a MIPS-eligible clinician receives for each reported measure.
+These benchmarks determine how many points—on a scale of zero to ten—a MIPS-eligible clinician receives for each reported measure.

 Data Completion